A PLANNED UNIT DEVELOPMENT ("PUD")

 The terms of office provide for reasonable continuity within the board by staggering the election times for members.
 In other words, an individual can serve only two years before needing re-election.
 Thus, four of

-the seven members are elected one year, and the other three officers are elected the next.
-The CC&Rs do provide a process by which officers may be voted out of office.
+the seven members are elected one year, and the other three members are elected the next.
+The CC&Rs do provide a process by which Directors may be voted out of office.
 When vacancies in the Board occur, the

 compensation for any service he may render to the Association."
-The officers volunteer their time because they are interested in the success of the Association.
+The members volunteer their time because they are interested in the success of the Association.
 Issues relating to the annual meeting, voting,

 procedures and the election of officers are detailed in Article VI of the CC&R's.